dandevri/website/posts/guides/user-guide.md

 permalink: /guides/{{ slug }}/index.html
 ---

-I'm not sure about putting this out here.
+I'm not sure about putting this out there.
 It feels like *'exposing'* a lot of personal information but it's also the best and fastest way to get to know me.  *This document is a living breathing thing and likely incomplete, I update it frequently.*

 **I was criticized for being different.** I stopped trying to fit in and did things my way, even if it's not what the rest is doing.
 I'm not perfect and make mistakes.
-We each have our own opinions, perspectives, and approach to how we solve problems and that **shape us as individuals**.
+We each have our own opinions, perspectives, and approaches to how we solve problems and that **shape us as individuals**.

 It was quite uncomfortable to write this but writing this was also relieving.
 If you understand yourself you will know how to react in future situations.

-### Personality
+## Personality
+* ENTJ, INTJ, and ISTJ are personality types that fit me well.
+* I'm perceptive about systems and strategy.
+I want to understand systems and foresee logical outcomes.
+* I like to organize information and resources and increase knowledge and understanding.
+I reduce all complex things into systems and small tasks.
+* I'm slightly more introverted.
+I prefer alone (individual) time but also engage and express my thoughts and feelings.
+* My dominant cognitive style is Intuition.
+I abstractly process information.
+* I'm a thinker, I pursue rational and logical reasoning.
+I believe that every person has the responsibility to take care of himself.

+## Life
 * I would consider myself a Night Owl.
 I start my days late and do my best work in the evening after most of the day is over.
 * I need a lot of sleep to work well.
-* I reduce all complex things into systems and small tasks.
-* I’m an intense over-achiever, and tend to excessively critique myself when I feel my work isn’t up to par.
+* I’m an intense over-achiever and tend to excessively critique myself when I feel my work isn’t up to par.
-* I praise myself for being relaxed, I'm almost never stressed and think that almost everything will fall into place.
+* I praise myself for being relaxed, I'm rarely stressed and think that almost everything will fall into place.
-* I tend to overthink to much instead of just getting going.
+* I tend to overthink too much instead of just getting going.
 * I care about the value and materials of products.
 * I am an introvert.
 I like alone (individual) time.
 * I don’t take anything too seriously.
 That’s not to say I don’t understand things that carry weight.